icinganalysis/icinganalysis.github.io/content/NACA-TN-2306.md

 74 flights in search of icing conditions over the northern regions of the United States east of the Rocky Mountain area with measurements in the Great Lakes area predominating:
-> 1. Observations of liquid-water concentrations and. mean-effective droplet sizes obtained during flight in stratiform clouds at altitudes below 10,000 feet during the 1948-49 and 1949-50 winters were in substantial agreement with values previously reported.
+> 1. Observations of liquid-water concentrations and mean-effective droplet sizes obtained during flight in stratiform clouds at altitudes below 10,000 feet during the 1948-49 and 1949-50 winters were in substantial agreement with values previously reported.
 Some slight differences